Straight Talk - Optimizing the Home Internet Purchase Journey

 Challenges

-• Customers purchased devices before confirming service eligibility.
+Customers often purchased hardware before confirming service eligibility.

-• The digital purchase journey contained multiple dead ends and disconnected experiences.
+The purchase journey contained multiple dead ends that prevented customers from completing the Home

-• Customers outside the coverage area had no path forward once they were deemed ineligible.
+Customers outside the coverage area were left without a meaningful next step after being deemed ineligible.

 Objectives